DPDP Rules Logo

 Rule 10 of DPDP Rules 2025

-Verifiable consent for processing of personal data of child or of person with disability who has lawful guardian.
+Verifiable consent for processing of personal data of child.

 (1) A Data Fiduciary shall adopt appropriate technical and organisational measures to ensure that verifiable consent of the parent is obtained before the processing of any personal data of a child and shall observe due diligence, for checking that the individual identifying herself as the parent is an adult who is identifiable if required in connection with compliance with any law for the time being in force in India, by reference to—

-(a) reliable details of identity and age available with the Data Fiduciary; or
+(a) reliable details of identity and age of the individual available with the Data Fiduciary; or

 (a) “adult” shall mean an individual who has completed the age of eighteen years;